 View free policies procedures examples from all manuals.
 No obligation, no credit card!

-Implementing changes in an organization can generate a range of emotions within your stakeholders (employees, customers, suppliers, etc.) that can create barriers to realizing your original change objectives.
+With change implementation comes phases of change within your stakeholders (employees, customers, suppliers, etc.) that can create barriers to realizing your original change objectives.
 Understanding why people are responding the way they are to your proposed changes will help you to roll-out your improvements more smoothly and allow you to obtain the buy-in from your stakeholders that will actually deliver the performance improvement your changes were designed to realize.

 Stakeholders are anxiously waiting for what is about to come.
 People may not know what to expect; rumors abound, and speculation increases.
 Some may even be in denial of what is about to occur.

 Introduce your strategy, present your concrete steps, and build awareness to overcome the speculation and reduce the resistance or denial factor.
-Identify each stakeholder group and assess what information each group may need.
+Identify each stakeholder group and assess what information each group may need to prevent this from becoming one of the negative phases of change.

 Your stakeholders begin to see that change is really happening, improvement teams are forming, or new software features are being implemented.
 But that does not mean they are happy about it.
 In fact, they may be angry, frustrated, or downright resistant in an effort to fight your changes.